NorskRegnesentral/spatioTemporalIndices/README.md

                        )
 ```

-Now everyting is set to fit the model:
+Now, everything is set to fit the model:

 ```R
 run = fitModel(dat_length,conf_l,